 - Buttermilk – is an essential ingredient in this recipe.
 With its pleasant and characteristic tang and rich taste, buttermilk is the perfect consistency to coat the oysters and help the cornmeal breading stick.

-♨️ How to fry oysters:
+โจ๏ธ How to fry oysters:

-- Place the cornmeal, flour, creole seasoning, and salt in a shallow bowl or pie plate and whisk to combine.
+- Combine flour, cornmeal, Creole seasoning, and salt in a shallow bowl or pie plate and whisk to combine.

-- Remove the oysters from the buttermilk one at a time and dredge them in the cornmeal mixture.
+- Remove the oysters from the buttermilk mixture, one at a time and dredge them in the cornmeal mixture.
 Toss gently and make sure they are well coated, then shake off any excess breading.

 - Place the coated oysters on a metal cooling rack until they are all coated.
 Let them sit for a few minutes.
 This step helps to fuse the breading and buttermilk and keeps the breading from falling off when they are fried.